With police near, suspected Austin bomber blows himself up

 PFLUGERVILLE, Texas (AP) - As a SWAT team closed in, the suspected bomber whose deadly explosives terrorized Austin for three weeks used one of his devices to blow himself up.
 But police warned that he could have planted more bombs before his death, and they cautioned the city to stay on guard.

-Mark Anthony Conditt, an unemployed 23-year-old college dropout, had been tracked down using store surveillance video, cellphone signals and witness accounts of a strange-looking customer making purchases while wearing a disguise that included a blonde wig and gloves.
+Mark Anthony Conditt, an unemployed college dropout, had been tracked down using store surveillance video, cellphone signals and witness accounts of a strange-looking customer making purchases in a disguise that included a blonde wig and gloves.
+His motive remained a mystery.

-Police finally found him at a hotel in a suburb just north of Austin known as the scene for filming portions of "Friday Night Lights."
-There, officers prepared to move in for an arrest early Wednesday.
-When the suspect's sport utility vehicle began to drive away, authorities followed.
+Police finally found the 23-year-old early Wednesday at a hotel in a suburb north of Austin known as the scene for filming portions of "Friday Night Lights."
+Officers prepared to move in for an arrest.
+When the suspect's sport utility vehicle began to drive away, they followed.

 Conditt ran into a ditch on the side of the road, and SWAT officers approached.
 That's when he detonated a bomb inside the vehicle, Austin Police Chief Brian Manley said.

-His motive remained a mystery, and authorities did not immediately say whether he acted alone in the five bombings in the Texas capital and suburban San Antonio that killed two people and wounded four others.
+Authorities did not immediately say whether Conditt acted alone in the five bombings in the Texas capital and suburban San Antonio that killed two people and wounded four others.

 Investigators released few details about Conditt, except his age and that he was white.
 Neighbors say he was home schooled.
 He later attended Austin Community College from 2010 to 2012, according to a college spokeswoman, but he did not graduate.